Dragan Šormaz

-Dragan Šormaz (Драган Шормаз; born 4 May 1967) is a politician in Serbia.
-He has served in the National Assembly of Serbia on an almost continuous basis since 2001.
-At one time a leading member of the Democratic Party of Serbia (Demokratska stranka Srbije, DSS), he has served with the Serbian Progressive Party since 2010.
+Dragan Šormaz (Драган Шормаз; born 4 May 1967) is a Serbian politician who served in the National Assembly of Serbia on an almost continuous basis from 2001 to 2022.
+At one time a leading member of the Democratic Party of Serbia (Demokratska stranka Srbije, DSS), he later joined the Serbian Progressive Party (Srpska napredna stranka, SNS) and was its member from 2010 to 2023.

 Early life, career, and private life

 Šormaz was born in Drvar, in what was then the Socialist Republic of Bosnia and Herzegovina in the Socialist Federal Republic of Yugoslavia.
 His father was a judge and his family moved frequently in his youth; he lived at different times in Lebane, Negotin, Velika Plana, and Požarevac.
 He now lives in Smederevo and has a background in labour relations.

 Šormaz is a huge fan of hard rock and heavy metal.
 According to an article in Danas, he once told his colleagues of his disappointment at having to attend a political meeting while Metallica and Def Leppard were playing in Sofia, Bulgaria.